-There are so many uses for eggshells that most of us never consider while tossing them into the trash.
+The uses for eggshells are plentiful, but most of us never consider them before tossing them into the trash.
 Sure, there are countless opportunities to enjoy eggs as scrumptious parts of our regular diet, and although consuming eggs has great benefits on its own — like lowering your risk for heart disease — it’s not where the breakfast staple's potential ends.

 Uses for Eggshells in the Garden